oleksii-honchar/nginx-reverse-proxy/README.md

 ## Troubleshooting

 * if certbot failed to make request, try dryRun option for testing and check docker network to be `bridge` without additonal subnets and static ip defined
+  * ensure 80 port available from internet, e.g. `telnet <your-external-ip> 80`
+  * check if you're behind CG-NAT(shared external IP) - your ISP IP is different from your public IP

 * if something goes wrong and you miss details - set LOG_LEVEL=debug in `.env` and read the logs.